scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 }
 ```

-As you can see, by resuming and suspending the transaction, you can execute a transaction across multiple endpoints.
+As you can see, by suspending and resuming the transaction, you can share the same transaction object across multiple endpoints in `ServiceB`.

 ## Further reading